Yaviena/Algorithms_AHNS/index.md

 Here are my documents as an exam work for "The algorithms and the computing complex",<br />leading by dr hab.
 Filip Rudziński.

-This report is a joint of three separate laboratories of algorithms at AHNS in Radom.
+This report is a joint of three separate laboratories.

 ## **Files of laboratories**